-The purpose of the Indiana Afterschool Standards is to outline the path and steps that lead to high quality youth programs that take place outside the school day.
-The afterschool standards are based on national research and best practices in the youth wwwelopment and education fields.
+The purpose of the Indiana Afterschool Standards is to outline the path and steps that lead to high-quality youth programs that take place outside the school day.
+The afterschool standards are based on national research and best practices in the youth development and education fields.

 The IN Afterschool Standards and Specialty Standards are voluntary statewide standards that may serve as:

-- A guide for school principals and district superintendents to reinforce and advance
+• A guide for school principals and district superintendents to reinforce and advance

-- Specific and detailed descriptions of the standard or best practice in quality out-of-school programs
+• Specific, detailed descriptions of the standard or best practice in quality programs

-Indiana is the only state in the U.S. with a suite of Specialty Standards for College and Career Readiness; Healthy Eating and Physical Activity; STEM (science, technology, engineering, math); and Summer Learning.
-The Specialty Standards were wwweloped based on national research with state and national experts in the fields of education, youth wwwelopment, and business.
+Indiana is the only state in the U.S. with a suite of Specialty Standards for College and Career Readiness; Healthy Eating and Physical Activity; STEM; Family Engagement; and Summer Learning.
+The Specialty Standards were developed based on national research with state and national experts in the fields of education, youth development, and business.